Health Sciences Center, (Briggs Road Center)

 There are no changes planned for these two important college centers.

-The college will begin shifting courses from Pemberton to the Mount Laurel campus beginning in the fall 2016 semester.
-No classes will switch campus in the middle of a semester.
+The college will begin shifting courses from Pemberton to the Mount Laurel campus beginning in the fall 2016 term.
+No classes will switch campus in the middle of a term.

-Buildings will be taken offline according to the following schedule by the beginning of the semester noted:
+Buildings will be taken offline according to the following schedule by the beginning of the term noted:

 fall 2017 or 2018*